Kjm489/Kjm489.github.io/WritingQuestions.md

 - Tier 2: $55 (2,000W-5,000W)
 - Tier 3: $150 (5,000W-10,000W)

+- These Tiers apply to Essays, Thesis and Dissertations.

 ## Refund Policy:
 - Refunds are allowed within 5 days of purchase, with 50% retained as a service fee.
 - You will receive 50% of the payment.
 No refunds are available after 5 days.